dawit2123/Brain-Tumor-Classification/README.md

 ## 🏗 Getting Started

 Ready to dive in?
 Follow these steps to set up and run the project on your local machine:

+.
+Abiy, [5/13/2025 15:13]
 1. Install the necessary libraries:
    ```bash
    pip install tensorflow keras numpy matplotlib